 Truth: As long as your child is not vomiting, milk is a perfectly acceptable fluid to give your febrile child.
-In fact it is superior to plain water if your child is refusing to eat, which is very typical of a child with a fever.
+In fact, it is superior to plain water if your child refuses to eat, which is typical of a child with a fever.
 Fevers take away appetites.
 So if your child stops eating while she is sick, at least she can drink some nutrition.
 Milk has energy and nutrition, which help fight infection (germs).
-Take milk, add a banana and a little honey (if your child is older than one year), and maybe some peanut butter for added protein, pour it into a blender, and make a nourishing milk shake for your febrile child.
+Take milk, add a banana and a little honey (if your child is older than one year), and maybe some peanut butter for added protein, pour it into a blender and make a nourishing milkshake for your febrile child.
 Children with fevers need extra hydration anyway.
 Even febrile infants need formula or breast milk, not plain water.
 The milk will not curdle or upset them in any way.
 If, on the other hand, your child is vomiting, then stick to clear fluids until her stomach settles.

 Myth #2: Don’t give children milk when they have a cold because the milk will give them more mucus.

 Truth: There is nothing mucus-inducing about milk.
-Milk will not make your child’s nose run thicker or make his chest more congested.
+Milk will not make your child’s nose run thicker or congest his chest.
 Let your runny-nosed child have his milk!
 Yet my own mother cringes when I give my children milk when they have colds.
-Never mind my medical degree; my mom is simply passing on the wisdom of her mother which is that you should not give your child milk with a cold.
-Then again, my grandmother also believed that your body only digests vitamin C in the morning which is why you have to drink your orange juice at breakfast time.
+Never mind my medical degree; my mom is simply passing on her mother’s wisdom, which is that you should not give your child milk with a cold.
+Then again, my grandmother also believed that your body only digests vitamin C in the morning, so you have to drink your orange juice at breakfast time.
 But that’s a myth I’ll tackle in the future.

 Myth #3: You can’t overdose a child on milk.

-Truth: Actually, while milk is healthy and provides necessary calcium and vitamin D, too much milk can be a bad thing.
+Truth: While milk is healthy and provides necessary calcium and vitamin D, too much milk can be bad.
 To get enough calcium from milk, your child’s body needs somewhere between 16 to 24 ounces of milk per day.
 Of course, if your child eats cheese, yogurt, and other calcium-containing foods, she does not need this much milk.
-New recommendations for healthy vitamin D requirements have been increased recently to 400 iu (international units) daily which translates into 32 ounces of milk daily.
+New recommendations for healthy vitamin D requirements have been increased recently to 400 IU (international units) daily, which translates into 32 ounces of milk daily.

 Myth #4: Organic milk is healthier than non-organic milk.

-Truth: If you compare organic milk to non-organic milk, the nutrients on the label of the milk carton are the same.
+Truth: If you compare organic milk to non-organic milk, the nutrients on the milk carton label are the same.
 “But what about the growth hormones in milk,” you may wonder.
 First of all, cows may be supplemented with growth hormone, but their milk is not.
-In addition, let me explain about growth hormone.
-Some children are actually born without growth hormone, and other kids develop growth hormone deficiency because of kidney failure, or cancer treatment, or other medical problems.
+In addition, let me explain about growth hormones.
+Some children are born without growth hormones, and others develop growth hormone deficiency because of kidney failure, cancer treatment, or other medical problems.
 These children need supplemental growth hormone.
 Unfortunately for these kids, the only way that we have to give growth hormone to these kids is by injection (a shot) every day.
 Do you know why?
 Growth hormone gets digested in the stomach and is not active if a child eats/drinks it.

 In summary, you can safely continue serving your children milk in sickness and in health, in moderation, at a lower cost than organic, every day.
 Now, all this talk about milk really puts me in the mood to bake cookies.